The Children’s Day Care project in Peru provides safe and free child care for children from low income families in the local community.

 Join the team and help run activities at the Children’s Day Care centre.

-The Children’s Day Care centre is located a quiet suburb of Arequipa and is colourful place with five classrooms and large outdoor play area.
-The project provides a dependable child care option for low income families in the area.
+The Children’s Day Care centre is located a quiet suburb of Arequipa and is a colourful place with five classrooms and large outdoor play area.
+The centre's mission is to provide:

-During your first couple of days you will receive an induction about the location, the volunteer house, staying safe and healthy, and your role at the project.
+During your first couple of days you will receive an induction about the location, the volunteer accommodation and your role at the project.

-There are generally between 1 and 4 volunteers at one time working alongside full time Peruvian staff at the kindergarten.
+There are generally between 1 - 4 volunteers with a maximum of 8, who work alongside full time Peruvian staff.

 This placement has been approved by the DofE as meeting the requirements for the Residential section of the Gold Award, including a minimum number of other participants.